 On this page:

 You may spend a short time in an intensive care unit after your operation.

 You may have a nastogatric tube up your nose.
 It’s used to keep your stomach empty by removing any fluid from your stomach.
 This will stop you from feeling sick and let your wound heal.
 It is usually removed after 48 hours.

 Most people are ready to go home 7-10 days after surgery.

 Your diet after surgery

-To allow your wound time to heal, you won’t able to eat until the surgical team tells you they’re happy for you to do so.
+To allow your wound time to heal, you won’t be able to eat until the surgical team tells you they’re happy for you to do so.
 If you have a total gastrectomy, a feeding tube may be put in through your tummy (abdomen) until you can eat again.
 You will get all the calories and energy that your body needs using a different way of feeding:

 - Tube feeding: A tube will be put in through your tummy (abdomen) and give you nutrition until you can eat again.
-Tube feeding can carry on continue for as long as you need it.
+Tube feeding can carry on for as long as you need it.
 You might still have it when you leave hospital, but it’s easy to look after.

 - Total parenteral nutrition (TPN): Nutrients are given to you through a vein.